wit2000/toyGPT/README.md

 Character-level model generates more coherent English structure but slower convergence.

+7. Run the training:

+conda activate llm   # or your Python environment python train_toy_gpt.py

+After training, the model will be saved as model_word.pth.

+Use your interactive script (chat_toy_gpt_word.py) to chat with the model:

+python chat_toy_gpt_word.py

 Word-level model requires building vocab from words, not characters.

 Output improves with larger model parameters, more iterations, and larger context (block_size).